Polynomials with core entropy zero: Simplicial tuning and simplicial quotient

 \subsection{Tuning}

-We will define tuning of Hubbard trees first and then define tuning of polynomials as the polynomials corresponding to the tuned Hubbard trees.
-This approach is possible due to \cite{Poi10} and simpler than a general theory of tunings in \cite{Pil94}.
+We first define tunings for abstract Hubbard trees in a combinatorial way.
+Then, by Theorem \ref{thm:ra}, we define the tuning of polynomials as the polynomials corresponding to the tuned abstract Hubbard trees.
+Figure \ref{fig:Tuning} describes how we tune Hubbard trees.